By Chanté Eliaszadeh | October 8, 2025

 The theory: The SAFT is clearly a security (no utility yet), but the tokens delivered later may not be securities if the network is sufficiently decentralized at delivery.

-The reality: Courts have rejected this theory, finding that both the initial SAFT sale and subsequent token distribution are part of a single integrated offering requiring registration.9 The Telegram and Kik enforcement actions demonstrate that the SEC views SAFT structures skeptically.
+The reality: Courts have rejected this theory, finding that both the initial SAFT sale and subsequent token distribution are part of a single integrated offering requiring registration.11 The Telegram and Kik decisions demonstrate that courts view SAFT structures skeptically, and the enforcement pivot does not disturb those holdings---they are court decisions, not agency policy.

 Our recommendation: Do not rely on SAFT structures to avoid securities compliance for the delivered tokens.
 Treat both the SAFT and the tokens as securities requiring ongoing compliance.